TURKEY – Turkish Thrace (Edirne, Tekirdağ)

 GALLIPOLI

-Two 30,000 strong Allied divisions landed on the north Gallipoli coast from April 25 to May 16.
+Two 30,000-strong Allied divisions landed on the north Gallipoli coast from April 25 to May 16.

 Akbas Sehitliga (Akbas Martyrs Monument).
 Shortly after getting off the ferry, we passed this Turkish cemetery/monument from WWI.
 Akbas was a hospital complex active in the war.
 1,213 soldiers died in the hospital and are buried here – 459 have gravestones and 754 are memorialized on a big wall at the back of the cemetery.
 Almost all are dated 1915 but some from 1916.

 Lone Pine Cemetery, Gallipoli.
 In the NM “The Dark Side” series, this is the largest Australian cemetery on Gallipoli – 1,160 servicemen (500 unidentified) have gravestones.
-A memorial wall commemorates 5,000 Australian and New Zealand men with no known grave who died mostly between April 25 to evacuation in December 2015, and most of those during the major offensive that started on August 8.
+A memorial wall commemorates 5,000 Australian and New Zealand men with no known grave who died mostly between April 25 to evacuation in December 2015 and most of those during the major offensive that started on August 8.
 On August 6, the British Navy artillery pounded Ottoman trenches (where Lone Pine is).
 The attack was intended to divert Ottoman forces from the major offensive at Sari Bay farther north.
-It was a brutal battle involving hand-to-hand combat in the trenches with revolvers, rifle and bayonet.
+It was a brutal battle involving hand-to-hand combat in the trenches with revolvers, rifles and bayonets.
 2000 Australians and 7000 Ottomans died in the next 7 months, but Lone Pine was held until the evacuation in December.

 The one-way road snakes along the ridgeline, the control of which was the objective of the land-based attack.
 The road is littered with smaller cemeteries and signs naming specific locations.
 Many trenches are still easily visible along the road.

 Çanakkale Martyrs’ Memorial.
-On the very south tip of the Gallipoli Peninsula, this is the major Turkish memorial to WW I. First pass several rows of gravestones – marble rectangles surrounding a red clear plastic centre with 36 names.
+On the very south tip of the Gallipoli Peninsula, this is the major Turkish memorial to WW I. First, pass several rows of gravestones – marble rectangles surrounding a red clear plastic centre with 36 names.
 Enter a large square with a huge flagpole and a wonderful bas-relief memorial on the east side.
-The monument itself is a massive 70m high stone structure on the high point of land.
+The monument itself is a massive 70m high stone structure on a high point of land.
 A Turkey flag is on the bottom of the roof.
 It is lit at night and must be visible for miles in all directions.

-April 25 is ANZAC day and all the cemeteries were being set up for the celebrations when 3000 New Zealanders and Australians arrive for the memorial.
+April 25 is ANZAC day and all the cemeteries were being set up for the celebrations when 3000 New Zealanders and Australians arrived for the memorial.
 Bandstands, large sound systems and posters were all over this memorial and others.

 We parked for the night next to the memorial on the edge of the cliff for a 180° panorama of city lights across the east and south horizon.

-On the way to Kilitbahir we passed at least 50 vans full of police.
+On the way to Kilitbahir, we passed at least 50 vans full of police.
 Every intersection was controlled.
 Then there were a lot of buses.
 At the ferry, hundreds of foot passengers disembarked.
 I asked some policemen what was happening.
-As nobody spoke English, they translated on their phone “there is a ceremony” – in fact it was the Memorial Holiday the next day.
+As nobody spoke English, they translated on their phone “There is a ceremony” – in fact, it was the Memorial Holiday the next day.

 Kilitbahir Castle.
 On the European side of the Dardanelles opposite Canakkale, this is a tremendous fortress of three huge, round lobes and a tall central “keep”.
 Gun batteries line the shore facing west.
 10 TL